Élisabeth of France: Cause of beatification and canonization

-The cause of beatification of Élisabeth was introduced in 1924, but has not yet been completed.
-In 1953, Pope Pius XII recognized by decree the heroic nature of her virtues simply because of her martyrdom.
-The princess was declared a Servant of God and the cause for beatification was officially introduced on 23 December 1953 by Cardinal Maurice Feltin.
+The beatification process was introduced in 1924 In 1953, Pope Pius XII recognized by decree the heroic nature of Elisabeth's virtues.
+On 15 November 2017, Cardinal André Vingt-Trois, the Archbishop of Paris, promulgated the edict that officially opened the cause.
+The investigation on diocesan level was opened on 2 May 2024.

-In 2016, Cardinal André Vingt-Trois, Archbishop of Paris, reactivated the cause of Princess Élisabeth beatification.
+In 2016, Cardinal André Vingt-Trois, Archbishop of Paris, reactivated the cause of Princess Élisabeth's beatification.
 Xavier Snoëk, a former parish priest of the Parish of Sainte-Élisabeth de Hungary, being appointed postulator for the cause (church located in the former Temple district where the princess was imprisoned), and in May 2017 recognized the association faithful promoters of her cause.

 On 15 November 2017, Vingt-Trois, after consulting the Conference of Bishops of France and the nihil obstat of the Congregation for the Causes of Saints in Rome, hopes that the process will lead to the canonization of Princess Elisabeth, sister of Louis XVI.

 Snoëk has suggested an alternate path for the beatification of Élisabeth based on the motu proprio Maiorem hac dilectionem promulgated by Pope Francis on 11 July 2017.
-Because her indictment made no reference to her religion, she was not killed in "odium fidei" (hatred of the faith) and therefore might not be considered a martyr.
+Because her indictment made no reference to her religion, she was not killed in 'odium fidei' (hatred of the faith) and therefore might not be considered a martyr.
 If she is not considered a martyr, Snoëk points out that a miracle that occurred after Élisabeth's death and obtained through her intercession remains necessary.

+Snoëk for Élisabeth's cause promotes that she could be a patron saint for single people, as she found meaning in her life through her commitment and faith, rather than a romantic relationship.